AnirudhPal/XINUPaging/README.md

 1. Set good structure, macros and global vars.
 2. Removed backing store and shell from main.
 Added a normal app that uses heap.
+3. Added support for initialize, get, set, print and free frames.